freddavies/PypeIt/doc/tutorials/hires_howto.rst

     specviz.load_data(spec)
     specviz.show()

-Here is an example of how the spectrum looks like in the `jdaviz`_ interface:
+Here is an example of how the spectrum looks in the `jdaviz`_ interface:

 .. figure:: ../figures/hires_coadded1d_specviz.png